-33. Related Parties
+32. Related Parties

 The Authority is required to disclose material transactions with related parties - bodies or individuals that have the potential to control or influence the council or to be controlled or influenced by the Authority.
 Disclosure of these transactions allows readers to assess the extent to which the Authority might have been constrained in its ability to operate independently or might have secured the ability to limit another party's ability to bargain freely with the Authority.
-In this context, related parties include Central Government, Members, Chief Officers, partnerships.

-We have sent a letter for confirmation of any related party transactions to all members and senior officers, and all signed declarations have been returned.
+In this context, related parties include Central Government, Members, Chief Officers, and other partners.
+We have sent a letter for confirmation of any related party transactions to all members and senior officers, and all but two signed declarations have been returned.